How To Treat Acne

 •Myth: Squeezing spots makes them go away faster. •Fact: Squeezing pushes bacteria further into the skin, making the area around the acne even more reddened and inflamed.
 Try to avoid it where possible.

-A: The nature of the spots will help our doctor to make a diagnosis.
+The nature of the spots will help our doctor to make a diagnosis.
 The more information you can share the easier it will be for the nature of your condition to be assessed.
 Ideally, if you are able to provide a picture this can be emailed in confidence to our secure customer services email address.
 Make sure you include a reference to your order number.

-A: Our doctor will make a diagnosis based on the information you provide.
+Our doctor will make a diagnosis based on the information you provide.
 If you can provide photos of the affected area that can really help.

-A: Anything that clogs your pores may be exacerbating your acne.
+Anything that clogs your pores may be exacerbating your acne.
 Try switching brands to something which minimises clogging (look for toiletries with the label noncomedogenic).
 If the outbreak is along your hairline, switching to a different hair product may help.